2 min read

 The subtle art of surprise

-If these careers surprise students, even better.
+If the connections between subject and careers surprise students, even better!

-Because surprise is a useful jolt to help any individual step beyond old patterns of thinking.
+A jolt that can help us all step beyond old patterns of thinking.
 Such as Maths = Mathematician, History = Historian, English = Writer.
-Or 'people like me don't do jobs like X'.
+(Or 'people like me don't do jobs like X'.)

 HOTF Microcredential square

-Heart of the Future is BECOME's short course designed for all educators.
-It unpacks how, when and why to boost career exploration with practical tips and activities for teachers of all subject areas in years 5-11.
+An engaging short course, it's packed practical tips and activities for teachers of all subject areas in years 5-11.

 Why is 'Why?'
 Important?